 Criminal or Harmful Past:

-Any creator caught in the act or convicted of making credible violent threats, committing violent crimes, child abuse, malicious doxing, coordinating nonviolent harm (such as fraud, money laundering, and gambling), or encouraging others to do any of these activities, may be banned from using Patreon.
+Individuals who have fulfilled the terms of their sentence for past offenses may share their works on Patreon.
+Any creator observed committing, or convicted of, making credible violent threats or acts, child abuse, malicious doxing, coordinating nonviolent harm (such as fraud, money laundering, and gambling), or encouraging others to do any of these activities, may be banned from using Patreon.

-People with a dangerous criminal history or a known affiliation with violent or dangerous groups (including terrorist or cyber terrorist organizations, organized criminal groups, and violent hate groups), cannot receive funds through Patreon, no matter the purpose or apparent intention of their Patreon page.
+People with a direct affiliation to violent or dangerous groups (such as terrorist or cyber terrorist organizations, organized criminal groups, and violent hate groups), may be restricted from receiving funds through Patreon.

 If you or someone close to you might be in danger of hurting themselves, please contact local authorities or seek help: http://www.suicide.org/suicide-hotlines.html

 We don’t allow pages that collect money for an illegal purpose, or that encourage others to break the law.
-For example, creators may not promote illegal weapons, drug manufacturing techniques or distribution, or property crime.
-For example, we don't allow creations that help organize or encourage vandalism.
-Note that we do allow street art.
+Creators may not promote illegal weapons, drug manufacturing techniques or distribution, or property crime.
+With that said, we review each case individually.
+For example, although we don’t allow creations that help organize or encourage vandalism, we do allow street art.

 We ask those creators who are posting dangerous stunts to include a clear disclaimer.
-We also require that these types of posts be marked as “Patron Only" if it is too graphic or dangerous for a general audience.
+We also require that these types of posts be marked as “Patron Only” if they are too graphic or dangerous for a general audience.